Knauer Pianos

 Marie Captain

-Piano / Voice / Guitar/ Ukulele / Flute / Harmonica / Viola / Mandolin / Composition
+Piano / Voice / Guitar / Ukulele / Clarinet / Saxaphone / Flute / Harmonica / Viola / Mandolin / Composition - Online Only

 Musician, performer, composer, musical arranger, Producer Pop-Rock-Electronica Music, computer musician, Song Writer.
 Has performed and taught in both the New York and Los Angeles areas.